Granule cell: Neural pathways and circuits of the cerebellum

 Cerebellar granule cells receive excitatory input from 3 or 4 mossy fibers originating from pontine nuclei.
-Mossy fibers make an excitatory connection onto granule cells which cause the granule cell to fire an action potential.
+Mossy fibers make an excitatory connection onto granule cells, which causes the granule cells to fire an action potential.

 The axon of a cerebellar granule cell splits to form a parallel fiber which innervates Purkinje cells.
 The vast majority of granule cell axonal synapses are found on the parallel fibers.

 The parallel fibers are sent up through the Purkinje layer into the molecular layer where they branch out and spread through Purkinje cell dendritic arbors.
 These parallel fibers form thousands of excitatory Granule-cell-Purkinje-cell synapses onto the dendrites of Purkinje cells.

 This connection is excitatory as glutamate is released.

 The parallel fibers and ascending axon synapses from the same granule cell fire in synchrony which results in excitatory signals.
 In the cerebellar cortex there are a variety of inhibitory neurons (interneurons).
 The only excitatory neurons present in the cerebellar cortex are granule cells.

 Plasticity of the synapse between a parallel fiber and a Purkinje cell is believed to be important for motor learning.

 The function of cerebellar circuits is entirely dependent on processes carried out by the granular layer.
 Therefore, the function of granule cells determines the cerebellar function as a whole.